Services

 Competitor intelligence reports

-A practical report showing who else is visible in your patch, where they appear, what kind of projects they seem to be targeting, and where you may be losing ground.
+A practical report showing who else is visible in your patch, where they show up, what kind of work they appear to be targeting, and where you may be losing ground.

-This can help you see which competitors are turning up most often, which areas or trades they dominate, and where there may still be room to position yourself more clearly.
+This can help you see which competitors are most visible, which areas or trades they seem strongest in, and where there may still be room to position yourself more clearly.

 Pricing: Typically from around £300 to £750 depending on area, number of competitors, and depth of review.

-Best for: Firms that want a clearer commercial picture of who they are competing with locally.
+Best for: Firms that want a clearer view of who they are competing with locally and how they compare.

 Local visibility reports

-This is about finding the weak points in your local presence.
-If people cannot easily find you, compare you, or trust what they see, good opportunities are being lost before you even get a call.
+This is about finding weak points in your local presence.
+If people cannot easily find you, compare you, or trust what they see, good opportunities can be lost before you even get an enquiry.

 Pricing: Typically from around £250 to £600 depending on area and depth.